-Today several houses of the deserted town have been furnished and restored to give the handful of visitors an idea of what they were like to live in.
-You can also travel across the rooftops as the local women once did – but this can involve some fairly precarious crossings – not for the feint-hearted.
+Today, several houses of the deserted town have been furnished and restored to give the handful of visitors an idea of what they were like to live in.
+You can also travel across the rooftops as the local women once did – but this can involve some fairly precarious crossings – not for the faint-hearted.

 The Old Town of Ghadames enclosed by a wall was declared a UNESCO World Heritage Site in 1986.
 It is at risk of damage and decay because of the effect of the nearby Libyan Civil War, and was thus also placed on the List of World Heritage in Danger in 2016.